Experimental Aircraft Battery Management System - (BMS)

 Over current protection limits maximum charging current to battery from any size alternator / generator.

-Thermal Protection - 2 sensors automatically adjust charging and discharging limits per environmental temperature conditions.
+Thermal Protection - sensor in direct contact with the cells vs. board type, automatically adjusts charging and discharging limits per temperature conditions.

 AC Ripple Protection - circuit of coils and capacitors to filter this out.
 Smaller engines really need this feature.